PilarczykM/Minimal_API/README.md

-# MinimalAPI - Customer List CRUD Application
+# Minimal_API - Customer List CRUD Application

-MinimalAPI is a simple CRUD (Create, Read, Update, Delete) application for managing a list of customers.
+Minimal_API is a simple CRUD (Create, Read, Update, Delete) application for managing a list of customers.
 This application is built using .NET 8.0 with a minimal API approach, providing a lightweight and efficient way to perform basic operations on a customer list.
 Additionally, Swagger is integrated into the application, allowing you to interact with the API more conveniently.